-- Labster partnered with approximately 60 new universities and learning institutes, and have strengthened relationships with existing clients across over a dozen countries.
+- Labster partnered with approximately 60 new universities and learning institutions, and we have strengthened relationships with existing clients across over a dozen countries.

 - And finally, Labster’s TED talk on ‘This Virtual Laboratory will Revolutionize Science Education’ passed the one million viewer mark, and hundreds of people from across the globe have reached out to us to engage on various topics rooted in the future of education.

-To give a quick summary, LabBuilder will be the manifestation of a long-held Labster dream – it is a Lego-like solution that enables anyone to design and build their own virtual laboratories.
-In LabBuilder, users can practice problem solving, hypothesis-testing, critical thinking in their own synthesized lab environment using the latest multi-million-dollar equipment, techniques, and reagents.
-It is a complicated undertaking, involving collaborations across all internal work groups, but when it is complete it will truly be a game-changing innovation.
+To give a quick summary, LabBuilder will be the manifestation of a long-held Labster dream.
+LabBuilder is a Lego-like solution that enables anyone to design and build their own virtual laboratories.
+In LabBuilder, users can practice problem solving, hypothesis-testing and critical thinking in their own synthesized lab environment using the latest multi-million-dollar equipment, techniques and reagents.
+It is a complicated undertaking, involving collaborations across all internal work groups, but when it is complete, it will truly be a game-changing innovation.